shift-org/shift-docs/docs/CALENDAR_API.md

   * `printweburl`: boolean; include organizer's email in the print calendar
   * `printcontact`: boolean; include organizer's email in the print calendar
   * `featured`: boolean; featured ride status, set by admins and ignored if provided by the user
-  * `published`: boolean; set automatically by the server, ignored if provided by the user
+  * `published`: boolean; set by the server, ignored if provided by the user

 Unknown properties are ignored.